-I certainly hadn’t heard of it until late last year, when I signed up for the Traverse conference.
-But the thought of exploring a new to me place intrigued me.
-And travel conferences are a fun excuse to travel to a new city.
-Now, since visiting Trento in early June, all I want to do is tell everyone about my Trento Italy experience!
+But the prospect of exploring a new to me place is always intriguing.
+So when we had a chance to visit Trento during our travels in Italy, we had to go.
+Now, since visiting Trento, all I want to do is tell everyone about my Trento Italy experience!

 This post was updated on May 28, 2020.

 This post may contain affiliate links.
 That means I may receive a small commission if you click on the link and purchase something.
 But don’t worry, this will not result in any extra costs to you.

 An ancient town in the Italian Alps

 The city of Trento, Italy is the capital city of the Trentino-Alto Adige region.
 You can read about this part of Italy in the the DK Eyewitness Back Roads Northern and Central Italy guide book.
 Almost 120,000 people live in this ancient town, set in the Italian Alps.
 Established in the 4th century, the city has a long and complicated history.
 The DK Eyewitness Back Roads Northern and Central Italy book mentions this part of Italy

 In the 1st century BC, Trento fell under Roman rule.
 After the fall of the Roman Empire, control of Trento shifted to the Catholic church as part of the Holy Roman Empire.
 Later, the city fell under Austrian rule.
 It wasn’t until the early 1900’s that Trento became part of Italy.

 With so much history and influences from different cultures, it’s easy to see why visiting a city like Trento would be a must on your Italy itinerary.
 We loved our Trento Italy experience, and hope to someday return to this city.